Polyaspartic vs Epoxy Cost: Why the "Cheaper" Floor Costs You More

 Epoxy: One installation, plus a second complete replacement, and a third.

-When you consider the long-term value, the 'cheap' epoxy floor becomes two or three times more expensive than our premium polyaspartic system.
+When you consider long-term value, the 'cheap' epoxy floor costs two or three times as much as our premium polyaspartic system.
 It's the classic 'buy it nice or buy it twice' scenario.
-The conversation about epoxy garage floors vs. polyaspartic It should always be about long-term value.
+The conversation about epoxy garage floors vs. polyaspartic should always be about long-term value.
 Our polyaspartic system, with its lasting durability and beauty, clearly outshines epoxy in this aspect.

 Why Polyaspartic is a 10X Better Investment